 CU Police Dept. dispatcher 303 492-6666.

-See Anne Kelley, room N202, for information on how to obtain a parking permit, or visit http://ucbparking.colorado.edu/
+See Layne Lewis, room N202, for information on how to obtain a parking permit, or visit https://www.colorado.edu/pts/

 There are several alternatives to driving your car to work:

 Bike, skate or walk: Boulder is an excellent place to bike, skate or walk to school or work.
 For bicycle information (registration, rules and regulations, safety, etc.), call the CU Bicycle Program at 303 492-2322.
-Registration is an excellent idea as it seems there is a lot of bike theft in Boulder.
-Registration through the University might facilitate re-possession of a stolen bike.
+Registration through the University can facilitate re-possession of a stolen bike.
 Students get a discounted membership to the B Cycle bike sharing program.

 Ride the bus: Boulder has a fantastic bus system - there's the Skip, the Hop, and other the RTD routes that really make it easy to get around this booming metropolis.
-See the City's web pages for more information on alternative transportation (pedestrian and bike maps, bus routes, etc.), please visit Parking Services at 1050 Regent Drive, or visit the following website and click on the "alternative transportation" link: http://www.colorado.edu/pts/parking-services/.
-Or, you know, Google Maps.
+See the City's web pages for more information on alternative transportation.

 Should you find yourself in a negative situation that you can't resolve or in which you would like to file a complaint, there are several options.
 When deciding with whom to meet, first consider who would be the most appropriate resource and schedule an appointment.
 Following are some people you may wish to contact:

 - One of the various resources on campus (Judicial Affairs, Office of Discrimination and Harassment, campus police, GLBTQ Resource Center, Center for Multicultural Affairs, etc.) Visit CU's Safety web pages to find contact information for all services.